coffeegist/coffeegist.github.io/_posts/2017-08-29-how-to-setup-a-jekyll-blog.md

 ## Tweaking the Theme

 Before we init, commit, and deploy our new blog, we can tweak parts of the layout to get exactly what we want.
 A lot of the styles to tweak will be found in the `styles.scss` file.
 I will make the following changes to mine.
+To skip this section, [click here](#committing-and-deploying).

 * [Sticky Footer](#sticky-footer)
 * [Widen the Layout](#widen-the-layout)